George W. Randolph: Slaveholdings

 Several of the Randolphs, like Jefferson's teacher George Wythe, opposed slavery and freed slaves either during their lifetimes or in their wills.
 Following Nat Turner's Rebellion, his brother Thomas Jefferson Randolph introduced a gradual emancipation plan as a bill in the Virginia House of Delegates but it was soundly defeated.
 In the 1860 federal census, George Wythe Randolph owned one slave, a 78-year-old woman.
-However, like other plantations in Virginia, Edgehill plantation used enslaved labor.
+However, like other plantations in Virginia, Edgehill plantation used slave labor.

 Career

 After admission to the bar in 1840, Randolph practiced law in Charlottesville, Virginia, and he and Mary lived at the family's Edgehill plantation.
 They moved to the capital of Richmond between 1849 and 1851.
 Randolph became active in the community as well as continued a law practice.
 He founded the Richmond Mechanics' Institute and was an officer in the Virginia Historical Society.

 Following John Brown's raid at Harper's Ferry, rumors arose that abolitionist raiders would raid the jail at Charles Town to free him.
 Randolph responded by organizing the Richmond Howitzers, which were among the troops that Virginia Governor Henry A. Wise sent to secure the town until Brown's execution.
 On their return, they received the naval howitzers that gave their unit their name, and first paraded in Richmond on July 4, 1860.
 Late in 1860, they received the designation, Company H of the First Regiment of Volunteers in the Virginia militia.

 As the Confederacy formed after southern states began seceding from the Union following the election of Abraham Lincoln as president, the United States divided into two hostile camps and the sections moved toward open conflict.
-Richmond voters elected Randolph and fellow attorneys William H. McFarland and Marmaduke Johnson as their representatives to the Virginia Secession Convention of 1861.
+Richmond voters elected Randolph and fellow attorneys William H. McFarland and Marmaduke Johnson (Lawyer and Soldier) as their representatives to the Virginia Secession Convention of 1861.
 Despite Randolph's speech in favor of secession, the first secession vote failed (Randolph among the ayes, McFarland and Johnson among the nays).
 Randolph's brother Thomas Jefferson Randolph was one of the Albemarle County delegates.
 A special delegation, composed of G.W.
 Randolph, William B. Preston and Alexander H.H.
 Stuart, traveled to Washington, D.C. where they met newly inaugurated President Abraham Lincoln on April 12, 1861, the same day that South Carolina artillery militia fired at Fort Sumter.
 Finding the President firm in his resolve to hold the Federal forts in the South, the three men returned to Richmond on April 15.
 On April 18, the day after President Lincoln called for 75,000 volunteers to suppress the Confederate show of force, the Convention approved a secession resolution, which was sent for voter approval at a referendum the following month.